qpdf/qpdf/manual/weak-crypto.rst

 version 10.4, qpdf generates warnings for some (but not all) cases of writing files with weak cryptography when invoked from the command-line.
-These warnings can be suppressed using the :samp:`--allow-weak-crypto` option.
+These warnings can be suppressed using the :qpdf:ref:`--allow-weak-crypto` option.

-It is planned for qpdf version 11 to be stricter, making it an error to write files with insecure cryptography from the command-line tool in most cases without specifying the :samp:`--allow-weak-crypto` flag and also to require explicit steps when using the C++ library to enable use of insecure cryptography.
+It is planned for qpdf version 11 to be stricter, making it an error to write files with insecure cryptography from the command-line tool in most cases without specifying the :qpdf:ref:`--allow-weak-crypto` flag and also to require explicit steps when using the C++ library to enable use of insecure cryptography.